Sc4ramouche/ocaml.org/data/tutorials/language/0it_06_imperative.md

 When you use the `downto` keyword (instead of the `to` keyword), the counter decreases on every iteration of the loop.

-For example, `for` loops are convenient to iterate over and modify arrays:
+For example, `for` loops are convenient for iterating over and modifying arrays:
 ```ocaml
 # let a = [| 2; 3; 4; 5; 6; 7; 8 |];;
 val a : int array = [|2; 3; 4; 5; 6; 7; 8|]